 - Sink and credits: In the transition to zero, prioritize reducing emissions and limiting any residual emissions to those not feasible to eliminate.
 Sinks or credits need to be specified.
 Encourage immediate contributions to the preservation and restoration of natural sinks.

 - Empowerment and Equity: Seek to enable all actors to contribute to the global transition toward net zero through engagement, information sharing, access to finance, and capacity building.

 To ensure the criteria are up to date with the current challenges in our world, they updated the project guidelines and sets of criteria during spring 2021 with the help of the University of Oxford.
-Over 200 participants took part in the discussion, including experts from various regions and subjects.
+Over 200 participants, including experts from various regions and subjects, participated in the discussion.

 How’s it going?

 One year since the program’s launch, R2Z has seen some exciting initiatives flourishing in diverse sectors, ranging from fashion, energy, nature, and transportation to many other industries.
 In addition, an exciting twin program has been running simultaneously: the Race to Resilience.

 And now that COP26 in Glasgow is approaching, it’s more important than ever to speak up and raise awareness about climate change and environmental issues.
 Sustainable and decarbonizing initiatives need all the support they can get to enable a shift toward a healthier and carbon-neutral world in time.